Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 builder.finalize();
 ```

-With this our function is complete.
+With this our function is complete!
 If we want to debug what we have generated,
 we can print the CLIR:

 ```rust